-It's safe to say that any of the soldiers who fought in the American Civil war are long gone.
+It's safe to say that any of the soldiers who fought in the American Civil War are long gone.
 Or at least, they are long gone from this world, but who's to say that they're gone altogether?
-Ghost stories of the Civil War certainly abound and it's no wonder, because they're equal parts creepy and fascinating - yet somehow, we still don't know them all.
+Ghost stories of the Civil War certainly abound, and it's no wonder because they're equal parts creepy and fascinating - yet somehow, we still don't know them all.

-We all know about the Battle of Gettysburg, but what we may not know is that the soldiers who lost their lives there continue to aimlessly roam the field to this day.
+We all know about the Battle of Gettysburg, but what we may not know is that the soldiers who lost their lives there supposedly continue to aimlessly roam the field to this day.
 Or that there are ghost soldiers directing tourists.

-Perhaps the most notoriously haunted battlefield of the American Civil War is Gettysburg, and there is certainly no shortage of ghost stories surrounding the bloodiest battle ever fought on American soil.
-Sitting on the location of the battlefield of the second day of Gettysburg itself is an ominous heap of craggy rocks better known to the public as the Devil's Den.
+Perhaps the most notoriously haunted battlefield of the American Civil War is Gettysburg, and there is certainly no shortage of ghost stories surrounding one of the bloodiest battles ever fought on American soil.
+Sitting on the location of the battlefield of Gettysburg itself is an ominous heap of craggy rocks known to the public as the Devil's Den.

-The ghost of former president of the United States and noted emancipator Abraham Lincoln has been in numerous locations since his assassination in 1864, namely in the White House.
+The ghost of former president of the United States and noted emancipator Abraham Lincoln has been in numerous locations since his assassination in 1865, namely in the White House.
 Witnesses to Lincoln's apparition have included the likes of First Lady Grace Coolidge, wife of former president Calvin Coolidge, who reported seeing Lincoln stare out from the Oval Office overlooking the Potomac River.